-OMAHA – The University of Nebraska at Omaha (UNO) with the National Strategic Research Institute (NSRI) at the University of Nebraska has received a $110,000 contract award from the U.S. Army Combat Capabilities Development Command Soldier Center (CCDC SC) in Natick, Mass., to develop technology for monitoring and analyzing the effects of long bouts of physical stress on U.S. warfighters.
+OMAHA – The University of Nebraska at Omaha (UNO) with the National Strategic Research Institute (NSRI) at the University of Nebraska has received a $110,000 contract award from the U.S. Army Combat Capabilities Development Command (DEVCOM) Soldier Center (CCDC SC) in Natick, Mass., to develop technology for monitoring and analyzing the effects of long bouts of physical stress on U.S. warfighters.

 Led by Aaron Likens, Ph.D., assistant professor for the UNO Center for Research in Human Movement Variability, the project will develop a digital readiness toolkit that will analyze soldier movement and physiological processes in real-time, empowering military leaders with objective data when making critical decisions for soldier well-being as well as mission success.

 “We can learn so much more about how long bouts of physical stress affect our soldiers,” Likens said.
 “This technology could help prevent injury.”

 The project will take place over three years, with year one focused on initial computer coding, testing and simulations.
 Year two aims to deploy these technologies on data involving prolonged physical stress to gain insights into markers of fatigue, and year three will be to develop real time algorithms and a predictive model of soldier readiness.

 Overall, the readiness toolkit will allow commanders to enhance their current qualitative assessments, which are useful for acute individual evaluation, to make them more consistent and comprehensive.
 It is one element in support of the CCDC SC's overall Measuring and Advancing Soldier Tactical Readiness and Effectiveness (MASTR-E) program.
 MASTR-E's goal is to measure, predict and enhance soldier and squad close combat performance.